The application period for 2025–26 funding is now closed.

 Program objectives

-The program enables law and business students to learn more about IP, helps businesses get a sense of their IP needs and facilitates access to the professionals who can provide quality IP advice.
-This helps improve the understanding of IP among those served by IP clinics and increase access to IP services for small and medium-sized enterprises, women and Indigenous innovators as they seek to develop effective IP strategies and protect their innovations.
+The program enables university law and business students to learn more about IP, helps businesses get a sense of their IP needs and facilitates access to the professionals who can provide quality IP advice.
+This helps improve the understanding of IP among those served by IP clinics and increases access to IP services for small and medium-sized enterprises, women and Indigenous innovators as they seek to develop effective IP strategies and protect their innovations.
 This program contributes to the objectives of Canada's Intellectual Property Strategy, as it helps Canadian innovators and entrepreneurs better understand, protect and commercialize IP.

-A key objective of this program is to encourage students to be aware of the potential value of IP in business ventures, as well as to consider integrating an IP strategy into business planning, where appropriate.
+A key objective of this program is to encourage university students to be aware of the potential value of IP in business ventures, as well as to consider integrating an IP strategy into business planning, where appropriate.
 Therefore, funding initiatives that feature an interdepartmental or cooperative component are encouraged.

 Apply for a grant